Surface Pro 9 With 12th Gen Intel CPUs, Revealed at Microsoft Event: Details

 Surface Pro 9 price and availability

 Microsoft unveiled the Surface Pro 9 today in two options.
-Both are variants will be available for purchase starting this month.
+Both variants will be available for purchase starting this month.
 Meanwhile, the pre-orders for the tablet are already live for those interested to purchase the new Surface model.

 On the other hand, Surface Pro 9 5G models are comparatively expensive, with 8GB RAM + 128GB storage variant for consumer use starting at $1,299.99 (nearly Rs.
 1,06,900) and the commercial tablet from $1,399.99 (nearly Rs.
 1,15,100).